-Built during the 16th century by the Mughal Emperor Akbar between 1571 and 1583, the UNESCO World Heritage Site, Fatehpur Sikri near Agra in Uttar Pradesh stands testimony to the Mughal culture and civilization.
+Built during the 16th century by the Mughal emperor Akbar, between 1571 and 1583, the UNESCO World Heritage Site, Fatehpur Sikri near Agra in Uttar Pradesh, stands testimony to the Mughal culture and civilisation.
 It was here that the sage Shaikh Salim Chisti predicted the birth of Akbar’s son.
 The layout and planning was greatly influenced by the concept of Indian town planning, more so as exhibited at Shahjahanabad (Old Delhi).

 The famous monuments found here are all built of red sandstone and reflect Hindu, Persian and Indo-Muslim traditions in their architecture.
-Some of the more notable buildings include Diwan-i-Am, or the Hall of Public Audience, which is encompassed by a series of porticos, and where Akbar imparted justice.
+Some of the more notable buildings include Diwan-i-Am, or the Hall of Public Audience, which is encompassed by a series of porticos and where Akbar imparted justice.
 The Diwan-i-Am overlooks Daulat Khana or the Imperial Palace.
-Then there is the Ranch Mahal comprising four recessed storeys that reflected the style of certain Buddhist temples, the palace of Jodha Bai, the pavilion of Anup Talao, or the Turkish Sultana, and the palace of Birbal.
+Then there is the Ranch Mahal comprising four recessed storeys that reflects the style of certain Buddhist temples, the palace of Jodha Bai, the pavilion of Anup Talao, or the Turkish Sultana and the palace of Birbal.

 Today, Fatehpur Sikri is a ghost city, but the monuments are in a perfect state of preservation.
 Explore the city and you will find it easy to imagine the full magnificence of an era gone by.

 How To Reach Fatehpur Sikri

 Fatehpur Sikri is well connected by rail and road.
 The nearest airport is at Agra.

 The ideal time to visit Fatehpur Sikri is between November and April.